vmware/vic/doc/user_doc/vic_admin/vicadmin_status_ref.md

 ### Error ###

-The Network Connectivity status is red.
+The Network Connectivity status is yellow.

 #### Cause ####